datatrail-jhu/02_googlecloud/manuscript/10_slack.md

 ![Create a new workspace](images/10_slack/10_google_slack-2.png)

-You'll then be either asked for your email, which you should enter and then click "Confirm."
+You'll then be asked for your email, which you should enter and then click "Confirm."

 ![Enter email to continue](images/10_slack/10_google_slack-3.png)